binance/binance-api-postman/README.md

     <p align="center"><img src="https://raw.githubusercontent.com/binance-exchange/binance-api-postman/assets/postman/3.png"/></p>
 - Download the Collections.
 - Import the Collections into the Postman app.
+## How to import the environment
+- Download the environment JSON file.
+- Open the Postman app.

 - Select the environment from the dropdown.
     <p align="center"><img src="https://raw.githubusercontent.com/binance-exchange/binance-api-postman/assets/postman/4.png"/></p>